isiak44/RasheedPBL/Project7/README.md

 # Implementing Loadbalancer with Nginx

-Nginx is a versatile software that perform multiple functions.
-It can act like a webserver, reverse proxy, and a load balancer.
-However, a loadbalancer is simply a component in Nginx that allows us to distribute incoming traffic efficiently across multiple servers or resources to ensure optimal utilization and prevent overload on any single servers.
+Nginx is a versatile software that performs multiple functions.
+It can act like a web server, reverse proxy, and a load balancer.
+However, a load balancer is a component in Nginx that allows us to distribute incoming traffic efficiently across multiple servers or resources to ensure optimal utilization and prevent overload on any single server.

 ## Setting up a Basic Load Balancer

-To set up load balancer, we will spin up two EC2 instance running ubuntu 22.04 and install Apache webserver in them. we will then open port 8000 to allow traffic from anywhere, and finally update the default page of ther webservers to display their public IP address.
+To set up the load balancer, we will spin up two EC2 instances running Ubuntu 22.04 and install Apache webserver. we will then open port 8000 to allow traffic from anywhere, and finally update the default page of their webservers to display their public IP address.

-Next we will spin up another EC2 instance runniung same version, and this time install Nginx and configure it to act as a load balancer to help us distribute incomming traffic across the Apache webservers.
+Next, we will spin up another EC2 instance running the same version, and this time install Nginx and configure it to act as a load balancer to help us distribute incoming traffic across the Apache webservers.

 ### Step 1: Create two instance

 ![Apache-ec2](images/Apache-ec2.png)

-> Create new inbound rule to accept traffic from anywhere using port 8000
+> Create a new inbound rule to accept traffic from anywhere using port 8000

 ![inbound-rules](images/inbound-rules.png)